MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 title: Call for Papers
 permalink: /cfp/
 ---

-MABS 2023 is part of the AAMAS 2023 conference taking place at [ExCel London](https://www.excel.london/){:target="_blank"} in London, UK on May 30, 2023.
+We are excited to announce the Call for Papers for the 25th International Workshop on Multi-Agent-Based Simulation (MABS 2024), a pivotal event that brings together leading researchers from Multi-Agent Systems (MAS) engineering and the social, economic, and organisational sciences.

-The meeting of researchers from Multi-Agent Systems (MAS) engineering, simulation, and the social, economic, and organizational sciences is extensively recognised for its role in cross-fertilization.
-The synergy among researchers from these fields has undoubtedly been an important source of inspiration for the body of knowledge that has been produced in the area.
+MABS 2024 is part of the AAMAS 2024 conference taking place at [The University of Auckland](https://www.aamas2024-conference.auckland.ac.nz/) in New Zealand on 6th-10th of May, 2024.

-The MABS workshop series continues with its goal to bring together researchers interested in MAS engineering and simulation, with researchers focused on understanding and finding efficient solutions to model complex social and socio-technical systems, in areas such as economics, management, organizational and social sciences in general.
+MABS 2024 continues its tradition of fostering cross-fertilisation and innovation in MAS engineering and complex social and sociotechnical systems modeling.
+The workshop encourages submissions in areas such as simulation methodology and tools, simulation of social and intelligent behaviour, diverse applications, and simulation analytics.

-In all these areas, agent theories, metaphors, models, analysis, experimental designs, empirical studies, and methodological principles, all converge into simulation as a way of achieving explanations and predictions, conducting exploration and testing of hypotheses, investigating better designs and systems.
+The MABS workshop has run alongside the main conference since AAMAS was first held in Bologna in 2002 and continues to attract a diverse and enthusiastic group of participants.
+This year’s focus will be on ‘Modelling and Simulation of Societies’, which aligns closely with one of the 10 themes of the main AAMAS conference.

-We welcome paper submissions from all areas of multi-agent-based simulation and particularly also of work in early stages, which can benefit from active discussions!
+For the MABS workshop, we encourage submission of work that is in a less finished state than we would expect to see at the main conference.
+We particularly encourage the submission of work that has open questions which would be worthy of discussion at the workshop.

 ## Relevant topics
 The range of technical issues that MABS has dealt with, and continues to deal with, is quite diverse and extensive.
 Topics relevant to this workshop include, but are not limited to:

-* Simulation methodologies and tools
+**Simulation methodologies and tools**
   + Standards for MABS
   + Methodologies and modeling formalism for MABS
   + Methodologies to combine MABS with other modeling approaches